softwaretours/users/README.md

 5. Create new database and set credentials in .env file
 6. php artisan migrate --seed

-NOTE: When you run php artisan vendor:publish it overrides app/http/routes.php file and copies:
+NOTE: When you run php artisan vendor:publish it do following commands:

 - Overrides /app/http/routes.php
 - Database migrations (removes foreing key restrictions for bican package)